fauzan-radji/json-modelizer/DOCS.md

 ```

 - **DATAPATH**: is the path to the directory where your JSON data files will be stored.
 The default value is `./data`.
-- **PRETTIFY**: is a boolean value that determines whether the JSON data files should be prettyfied or not.
+- **PRETTYFY**: is a boolean value that determines whether the JSON data files should be prettyfied or not.
 The default value is `false`.
 - **INDENT**: is the number of spaces to use for indentation when prettyfying the JSON data files.
 The default value is `2`.
 Only applicable if `prettyfy` is set to `true`.

 ## Usage